frederic-perez/AmE-dictionary/data/dictionary.md

 __viable__
 __vial__ _n_ /ˈvʌɪəl/ A small container, typically cylindrical and made of glass, used especially for holding liquid medicines. _He turned over a vial of cocaine he had there._
 __vicarious__
-__vicious__ _adj_ :four: Vicious is an adjective that means intentionally harmful or nasty.
+__vicious__ _adj_ :five: Vicious is an adjective that means intentionally harmful or nasty.
 If you spread vicious rumors about a person, you're telling people things that will hurt her feelings or ruin her reputation.
 Cut it out! _A vicious attack._
 __viciously__
 __victimhood__
 __victor__ _n_ :three::hammer: _Seward became the righthand man of the victor, Abraham Lincoln._